RedisLabs/redislabs-docs/content/rs/references/cli-reference/rladmin.md

 Enslaving all bound resources of a node is available using the 'enslave' command.

-Handling node snapshots from the current node state (active endpoints and shards) may be done using the 'snapdhot create', 'snapdhot restore', 'snapdhot list' and 'snapdhot delete' commands.
+Handling node snapshots from the current node state (active endpoints and shards)may be done using the 'snapshot create', 'snapshot restore', 'snapshot list' and'snapdshot delete' commands.

 ## placement